 Please discuss your interests with your teacher from A Shared Vision.
-Documents will be added every month.
-Be sure to check in with us often!

 The Importance of Routines for Children with Visual Impairments.
 Routines are an important part of any child's life because they help children develop a sense of stability and order as well as give children the information and experiences necessary to complete tasks with increasing independence.
 They're especially important for children with visual impairments, who often have difficulty observing what's going on in the world around them.
 For more click HERE.

 Routines: Tools for Your Child's Development.
 Darius, who's almost three and has albinism, was playing in the living room when his dad came in, carrying a yellow rubber duck.
 "Darius, let's go wash Mr. Quacker," he said.
 Darius laughed as his dad squeaked the duck and immediately headed toward the bathroom.
 As soon as they got there, Darius began pulling off his clothes and, with a gentle reminder from his dad, put them in the laundry basket.
 His dad then had him touch the water before getting in to make sure it wasn't too hot.
 For more click HERE.